arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 |                `A`               |      `A(-)`      |
 |                `B`               |      `B(+)`      |

 ***RS-485 data lines labels differ between manufacturers.
 Most manufacturers will use '+' and '–' to label the data lines or variations such as 'D+' and 'D-.'
 Some manufacturers will label inputs as A and B but get the polarity backward, so A is positive and B negative.
-Although predicting how other manufacturers will mark these lines is impossible, practical experience suggests that the '-' line should be connected to the A terminal and the '+' line should be connected to the B terminal.
+Although predicting how other manufacturers will mark these lines is impossible, practical experience suggests that the '-' line should be connected to the A terminal, and the '+' line should be connected to the B terminal.
 Reversing the polarity will not damage an RS-485 device but will not communicate.***

 To enable communication on Opta™ devices via its RS-485 interface, you can use the [`ArduinoRS485` library](https://www.arduino.cc/reference/en/libraries/arduinors485/).
 Let's use an example code demonstrating some of its RS-485 capabilities.
 Here is an example of using the `ArduinoRS485` library to transmit messages via the RS-485 interface on an Opta™ device.